 Most commercial mustard is made from a combination of the following ingredients: crushed mustard seeds, water, vinegar, and white wine.

 One of the most popular is French's Yellow mustard.
 The ingredients include:

 There is also Heinz Yellow Mustard.
 The ingredients include:

-As you might expect, when mustard is cooked the liquid ingredients (distilled vinegar and water) will evaporate which leaves behind mustard powder, salt, turmeric, paprika, garlic powder, etc.
+As you might expect, when mustard is cooked/smoked the liquid ingredients (distilled vinegar and water) will vaporize which leaves behind mustard powder, salt, turmeric, paprika, garlic powder, etc.

 A number of those ingredients are used in most barbecue rubs.
 Meaning, when a dry rub is applied with a mustard layer, they're indistinguishable.

 With that said, if your goal is to impart a mustard flavor, the amount of "mustard seed" or "ground mustard" that you're left with isn't enough to be tasted.

 Mustard is a staple condiment in most households.
 It's commonly used in backyard cook-outs for food like hamburgers and hotdogs.